CGJennings/se3docs/docs/dm-convert-image.md

 ## Converting Photoshop PSD files

 Photoshop PSD (`.psd`) files are not directly supported by the **Convert To** action.
 Strange Eons does not regard them as image files because they are not simple bitmaps but rather a composite of layers and effects.
 However, most PSD files can be viewed and converted indirectly using the image viewer tool: double click the PSD file in the project to open it, then choose the **Save As** button.
 It is recommended that you start by saving the image as a PNG image since that is lossless.
 Once in PNG format, use **Convert To** as you would for any other PNG image to complete the conversion as desired.

+## Reducing a plug-in's footprint

+You can significantly reduce the download size of a plug-in by simply converting the image resources to high quality JPEG2000 images.
+Almost all images will compress smaller as JPEG2000s, the main exception being some small icons.
+The best targets are images with fine detail, like photographs or textured art.
+Start by setting the quality slider to about 74% and check the resulting file size.
+In most cases you won't be able to see any difference at this setting, but for small images you need to start higher to avoid artifacts.
+(You can also set the slider to 100% to reproduce the original image exactly, but the savings in file size is typically much smaller.)

+Once you have replaced your original images with `.jp2`s, you should move the originals to another folder outside of the plug-in task so you still have them for reference but they will no longer be included in the final bundle.
+Use the [project search field](um-proj-search.md) to find instances of the old file names and replace them with their new `.jp2` counterparts.

+> If you have a lot of small PNG icons to compress and their JPEG2000 counterparts are larger, use the [PNG Packer plug-in](https://github.com/CGJennings/se3docs/blob/master/Plug-in%20Authoring%20Kit/Project%20Examples/PNG%20Packer/resources/cgj/PNGPack.js) included with the [Plug-in Authoring Kit](dm-pak.md) to pack every PNG image in a folder with a single click.